mpurbo/lets-get-functional/content/docs/functional-approach-to-object-oriented-design-patterns/abstract-factory-pattern.md

 ### Example Problem: Ecosystem With Animals

-To see how the abstract factory pattern being applied to model a relatively simple problem, let's devise an example involving animals:
+To see how the Abstract Factory pattern being applied to model a relatively simple problem, let's devise an example involving animals:

 [insert illustration-2]